marcguery/varif/README.md

 The optional PED file containing the family membership and parental relationships between samples from the VCF file.
 This file should be formatted as described in https://zzz.bwh.harvard.edu/plink/data.shtml#ped.

+Only samples present in the PED file will be processed.

 # Overview

 Use `varif` to filter and annotate variants submitted through a VCF file.